AP Top 25: Michigan St up to 5; Wake in top 10 for 1st time - WHIZ News

 Michigan State moved up to No. 5 in The Associated Press college football poll and Wake Forest became a top-10 team on Sunday for the first time in school history.

 Georgia is a unanimous No. 1 for the fourth straight week in the AP Top 25 presented by Regions Bank.
-The rest of the top four was unchanged from last week, with Cincinnati at No. 2, Oklahoma at No. 3 and Alabama at No. 4.
+The rest of the top four was unchanged from last week, with Cincinnati at No. 2, Alabama at No. 3 and Oklahoma at No. 4.

 Star running back Kenneth Walker and the Spartans jumped three spots by beating Michigan in the weekend’s biggest game.
 The last time Michigan State broke into the top five was 2015 when the Spartans made the College Football Playoff.

-Note: This story has been corrected to show that Alabama is No. 3 and Oklahoma is No. 4, not the other way around.